gordonguthrie/TheManual/docs/chapter2/investigating_sonic_pi_internals.md

 => Completed run 3
 ```
-So by simply adding calls to our ruby that calls this `__info` function we can see what's going on when we do stuff.
+So by simply adding lines to our ruby that calls this `__info` function we can see what's going on when we do stuff.

 ## Native Ruby Logging